EvolOfThings/Evoluron/Evoluron.md

 - Perfectionism isn't in the nature.
 Don't fall for making anything perfect, there is not perfect.
 It doesn't exist.

+- It should be Do or Die for every dream you want to achieve.

 -